rohanchandra/type-theme/README.md

 ---
 ```

-By default, the page title will be displayed on top of the feature image and on the browser tab.
-You can change the title displayed on the feature image to something else by specifying the feature-title in the [front matter](http://jekyllrb.com/docs/frontmatter/):
+By default, the page title is displayed on top of the feature image, as well as on the browser's tab.
+You can change the feature image's displayed title by specifying a `feature-title` in the front matter:

 ```yml
 ---